 It’s thought that we cannot control aging, but scientists are looking for ways to slow down the aging clocks.

-Although this is actually a new branch of science, the scientists found many things.
-It seems that there are specific factors which might be the key to controlling how fast we age.
+Although this is actually a new branch of science, scientists found many things.
+It seems that there are specific factors that might be the key to controlling how fast we age.

-As a matter of fact, one leading factor is the insulin signaling and also the daily metabolic engines which are controlled by the food we consume.
-Surprising, right?
+As a matter of fact, one leading factor is insulin signaling and also the daily metabolic engines which are controlled by the food we consume.
+Surprisingly, right?
 Read on, to find out more.

-According to one 2013 study published in Cell Reports, the “Mtor Gene” is actually an important regulator of the aging process.
+According to one 2013 study published in Cell Reports, the “Motor Gene” is actually an important regulator of the aging process.